arestrom/Chehalis/README.md

 lapses.
 If that happens please contact the database administrator to verify that your password is current, and that you have entered the correct values for the server host and port.
-Database connection credentials are secured as encryted values in the Windows Credential Manager.
+Database connection credentials are secured as encrypted values in the Windows Credential Manager.

 ### In case of a crash